TerenceLiu98/QGA-SVM-Forex/HOWTO.md

 - pip install pyzmq
 - pip install TA_Lib-0.4.17-cp38-cp38m-win_amd64.whl   * you can find your version in [pythonlibs](https://www.lfd.uci.edu/~gohlke/pythonlibs/)*
 - you can try the `.py` & `.mq4` from the `test` file

+# py3MT5

+`python3 setup.py install`  and you can enjoy it.